grscwf/twin-mt/nero-paths.md

     - Wearing it makes it glow green.
     - After one action, it glows yellow.
     - If Nero doesn't take it off when it's yellow, it turns red and locks on.
-      - Bad Ending: Stiff Mild - lion is not hunting.
+      - Bad Ending: Tickled Mild - lion is not following or hunting.
+      - Bad Ending: Tickled Harsh - lion is following.
-      - Bad Ending: Stiff Harsh - lion is hunting.
+      - Bad Ending: Destroyed - lion is hunting.
   - Entering the blob alone will not get the gem.
     - This can be repeated, as long as the player remembers to remove the ring after.
     - After two failures, suggest doing something else.